How to create an event

 • Registration open and close dates, if different from the defaults provided.

-• Breakdown of event dates and times, if not consecutive and applicable to your event.
+• Breakdown of event dates and times, if not consecutive, and applicable to your event.

 • Contact Info, if different from the one you configured on your account.